-d) Drive to the start, paddle to the finish and let The Wave shuttle service drive you (but no canoes) back to the start.
-PLEASE NOTE THERE WILL BE FREE SHUTTLE SERVICE PROVIDED BY THE WAVE AVAILABLE FROM 11:30 AM TO 3:30 PM AT ALLEN'S LANDING (at the corner of Fannin and Commerce Streets) TO TRANSPORT PARTICIPANTS FROM THE FINISH LINE TO THE STARTING POINT.
+d) Drive to the start, paddle to the finish and let The Wave shuttle service drive you (but not boats) back to the start.
+PLEASE NOTE THERE WILL BE FREE SHUTTLE SERVICE PROVIDED BY THE WAVE AVAILABLE FROM 11:30 AM TO 3:30 PM AT ALLEN'S LANDING TO TRANSPORT PARTICIPANTS FROM THE FINISH LINE TO THE STARTING POINT.